khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 3. Then you will head to the dropdown of "Dev container configuration", then select an image to set up with.
 As there are six options available as of now

       - :code:`Default project configuration` - This is the default option, it will set up with the default codespaces environment.
-      - :code:`Ivy Development Environment (build)` - This will set up the development environment of ivy for CPU and build image from :code:`ivy/docker/Dockerfile`.
+      - :code:`Aikit Development Environment (build)` - This will set up the development environment of aikit for CPU and build image from :code:`aikit/docker/Dockerfile`.
-      - :code:`Ivy GPU Development Environment (build)` - This will set up the development environment of ivy for GPU and build image from :code:`ivy/docker/DockerfileGPU`.
+      - :code:`Aikit GPU Development Environment (build)` - This will set up the development environment of aikit for GPU and build image from :code:`aikit/docker/DockerfileGPU`.
-      - :code:`Ivv Development Environment for Multiver...` - This will set up the development environment of multiversion support with ivy and build image from :code:`ivy/docker/DockerfileMultiversion`.
+      - :code:`Ivv Development Environment for Multiver...` - This will set up the development environment of multiversion support with aikit and build image from :code:`aikit/docker/DockerfileMultiversion`.
-      - :code:`Ivy Development Environment (image)` - This will set up the development environment of ivy for CPU and build image from the latest image from dockerhub.
+      - :code:`Aikit Development Environment (image)` - This will set up the development environment of aikit for CPU and build image from the latest image from dockerhub.
-      - :code:`Ivy GPU Development Environment (image)` - This will set up the development environment of ivy for GPU and build image from the latest image from dockerhub.
+      - :code:`Aikit GPU Development Environment (image)` - This will set up the development environment of aikit for GPU and build image from the latest image from dockerhub.

-   For now, we will select :code:`Ivy Development Environment (image)`.
+   For now, we will select :code:`Aikit Development Environment (image)`.
    Select your region and preferred machine type, then click on "Create Codespace".

 .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/setting_up/github_codespaces/devcontainer_config.png?raw=true